 A Tax-Saving Way to Help MU

-If you are 70½ years old or older, you can take advantage of a simple way to benefit Monmouth University and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to Monmouth without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Monmouth University without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Monmouth.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?

 - Your gift will be put to use today, allowing you to see the difference your donation is making.

 - Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution (RMD).